-In fact, several people who keep them enjoy the diversity of the breed – a mixed assortment if you will.
+Several people who keep them enjoy the diversity of the breed – a mixed assortment, if you will.

-The base colors can range from black, blue, yellow and reds.
-The feather pattern is mille fleur (thousand flowers), the feathers are white tipped.
-The combinations are many and varied – black/white; white/red and a pattern similar to the Speckled Sussex hen.
+The base colors can range from black, blue, yellow, and red.
+The feather pattern is millefleur (thousand flowers), the feathers are white-tipped.
+The combinations are many and varied – black/white, white/red, and a pattern similar to the Speckled Sussex hen.

-Wattles, single comb and ear lobes are all red, eyes are orange/yellow in color.
+Wattles, single comb, and ear lobes are all red.
+Eyes are orange/yellow.

-The body is described as round and robust, a medium sized bird with the roosters weighing around 8lb, and the hens 5 ½ lb.
+The body is rounded and robust, a medium-sized bird with the roosters weighing around 8lb and the hens 5 ½ lb.

 The skin can be yellow or black mottled in color, with legs being clean and light tan in color.
 Chicks’ legs can be a pink or grey color.

-The Swedish Flower hen has never been bred to any written ‘standard’ therefore there is no standard for this chicken as yet.
+The Swedish Flower hen has not been bred to any written ‘standard’; therefore, there is no standard for this chicken as yet.

-There are breeders working towards a standard, but you have to wonder what that standard will be and how it will affect the current diversity of coloration.
+Breeders are working towards a standard, but you have to wonder what that standard will be and how it will affect the current diversity of coloration.

-The Swedish Flower hen is said to be a confident, calm and poised bird.
+The Swedish Flower hen is a confident, calm, and poised bird.
 It can function well independently when foraging for food and is friendly towards the flock keeper, especially if treats are forthcoming.

-Even the roosters are said to be non-aggressive although they can crow quite loudly, so close neighbors might be annoyed.
+Even the roosters are non-aggressive, although they can crow loudly so that close neighbors might be annoyed.

-They are also described as quick learners and very smart birds.
+They are also described as quick learners and brilliant birds.

 These hens will lay in the region of 150-200 eggs per year.
-Eggs start small, but soon become large to extra-large in size.
+Eggs start small but soon become significant to extra-large in size.
 The egg color is a light beige tint.

-In fact, the disinterest in going broody may have been partially responsible for the decline in their numbers.
+The disinterest in going broody may have been partially responsible for declining their numbers.

-Chicks are fairly quick to mature and the chicken itself is a long lived bird, 10 years old not being unheard of.
+Chicks are relatively quick to mature, and the chicken itself is a long-lived bird, ten years old, not being unheard of.

 Is The Swedish Flower Hen Right For You?

-The Swedish Flower Hen is certainly beautiful to look at and comes in a wide variety of colors.
+The Swedish Flower Hen is undoubtedly beautiful to look at and comes in a wide variety of colors.

-Also they are super healthy.
-No disease or common health problems have been noted for this breed.
-As always, be on the lookout for ecto-parasites.
+Also, they are super healthy.
+No disease or joint health problems have been noted for this breed.
+As always, be on the lookout for ectoparasites.

 Swedish Flower Hens are popular right now thanks to a few enterprising hatcheries who are trying to get the breed accepted as a suitable backyard hen.

-Prices can vary tremendously with this bird, anywhere from $10.00-30.00.
-As with all things – buyer beware of the cheap deals.
+Prices can vary tremendously with this bird, from $1 to $ .00-30.00.
+As with all things – buyers beware of the cheap deals.

 They seem to be capable of being quite independent, although several sources say they seek out human company and are friendly to their keepers.